MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gcc.md

 - The GCC plan is designed to comply with certifications and accreditations that are required for US public sector customers with FedRAMP moderate requirements.

+Copy API is not available in the GCC environment.

 ## Customer eligibility

 The GCC plan is available to: (1) US federal, state, local, tribal, and territorial government entities; (2) Other entities that handle data that is subject to government regulations and requirements and where use of the GCC plan is appropriate to meet these requirements, subject to validation of eligibility.
 Validation of eligibility by Microsoft will include confirmation of handling law enforcement data subject to the FBI's Criminal Justice Information Services (CJIS) policy, or other government-regulated or controlled data.
 Validation might require sponsorship by a government entity with specific requirements for the handling of data.

 Entities with questions about eligibility for the GCC plan should consult their account team.
 Upon renewal of a customer's contract for the GCC plan, revalidation of eligibility is required.